About our Hard White Wheat:

 While hard white wheat berries are great for whole wheat flour, we have some great hard white wheat bread recipes.
 The wheat berry is also great in pizza crusts, cream of wheat and brownies.
 The hard white wheat berry may just be our personal favorite, but don’t tell the other wheat berries.
-Its golden color and mild nutty flavor always delight.
+Its golden color and mildly nutty flavor always delight.
 Check out our collection of hard white wheat berry recipes.

 What Type of Wheat Berry for What?

 If you are not familiar with wheat berries it can be hard to decide what is best to use for what.
 Not sure what a what berry is?
 Check out our guide here.
 We offer four main kinds of wheat berries, hard red spring, hard red winter, hard white and soft white wheat berries.

 Hard White Wheat Berries vs Soft White Wheat Berries:

 Hard White wheat has a beautiful golden color and mild, nutty flavor.
 The main difference between the two is protein content.
 The soft white wheat has an average protein content of around 12%; soft white wheat flour it is best suited for recipes that are leavened with baking powder or baking soda.
 While whole wheat flour made from hard white berries is better suited for recipes leavened with yeast.

 Hard Red Wheat Berries vs Hard White Wheat Berries: